 Consider, for example, the problem of presenting information about the wealth of British citizens (which follows later in this chapter).
-There are about 17 million households on which data are available and to present the data in raw form (i.e. the wealth holdings of each and every family) would be neither useful nor informative (it would take about 30 000 pages of a book, for example).
-It would be more useful to have much less information, but information which was still representative of the original data.
+There are about 17 million adults for whom data are available: to present the data in raw form (i.e. the wealth holdings of each and every person) would be neither useful nor informative (it would take about 30 000 pages of a book, for example).
+It would be more useful to have much less information, but information that was still representative of the original data.
 In doing this, much of the original information would be deliberately lost; in fact, descriptive statistics might be described as the art of constructively throwing away much of the data!

 There are many ways of summarising data and there are few hard and fast rules about how you should proceed.
-Newspapers and magazines often provide innovative (though not always successful) ways of presenting data.
-There are, however, a number of techniques which are tried and tested and these are the subject of this chapter.
-These are successful because (a) they tell us something useful about the underlying data, and (b) they are reasonably familiar to many people, so we can all talk in a common language.
+Newspapers and magazines often provide innovative (although not always successful) ways of presenting data.
+There are, however, a number of techniques that are tried and tested, and these are the subject of this chapter.
+These are successful because: (a) they tell us something useful about the underlying data; and (b) they are reasonably familiar to many people, so we can all talk in a common language.
 For example, the average tells us about the location of the data and is a familiar concept to most people.
 For example, my son talks of his day at school being 'average'.

-The appropriate method of analysing the data will depend on a number of factors: the type of data under consideration, the sophistication of the audience and the 'message' which it is intended to convey.
+The appropriate method of analysing the data will depend on a number of factors: the type of data under consideration; the sophistication of the audience; and the 'message' that it is intended to convey.
 One would use different methods to persuade academics of the validity of one's theory about inflation than one would use to persuade consumers that Brand X powder washes whiter than Brand Y. To illustrate the use of the various methods, three different topics are covered in this chapter.
-First, we look at the relationship between educational attainment and employment prospects.
+First we look at the relationship between educational attainment and employment prospects.
 Do higher qualifications improve your employment chances?
-The data come from people surveyed in 2003, so we have a sample of cross-section data giving a picture of the situation at one point in time.
-We look at the distribution of educational attainments amongst those surveyed, as well as the relationship to employment outcomes.
+The data come from people surveyed in 2004/5, so we have a sample of cross-section data giving a picture of the situation at one point in time.
+We look at the relationship to employment outcomes.
+In this example we simply count the numbers of people in different categories (e.g. the number of people with a degree qualification who are employed).

-Second, we examine the distribution of wealth in the United Kingdom in 2001.
+Second, we examine the distribution of wealth in the UK in 2003.
 The data are again cross-section, but this time we can use more sophisticated methods since wealth is measured on a ratio scale.
 Someone with £200 000 of wealth is twice as wealthy as someone with £100 000 for example, and there is a meaning to this ratio.
 In the case of education, one cannot say with any precision that one person is twice as educated as another (hence the perennial debate about educational standards).
-The educational categories may be ordered (so one person can be more educated than another) but we cannot measure the 'distance' between them.
-We refer to education being measured on an ordinal scale.
+The educational categories may be ordered (so one person can be more educated than another, although even that may be ambiguous) but we cannot measure the 'distance' between them.
+We refer to this as education being measured on an ordinal scale.
 In contrast, there is not an obvious natural ordering to the three employment categories (employed, unemployed, inactive), so this is measured on a nominal scale.